DHTMLX/docs-suite/docs/optimus_guides/index.md

 		</tr>
 		<tr>
 			<td class="webixdoc_links0"><b>destroy()</b></td>
 			<td>allows implementing an additional logic on destroying the component, and unmounts the View from DOM.
-In most cases, you don't need use this method, as the views based on the DHTMLX widgets are destroyed automatically.
+In most cases, you don't need to use this method, as the views based on the DHTMLX widgets are destroyed automatically.
             </td>
 		</tr>
     </tbody>
 </table>
 <br/>
-The *App's* constructor also provides the method that can be called outside the application:
+The <i>App's</i> constructor also provides the method that can be called outside the application:

 <table class="webixdoc_links">
 	<tbody>